wdshin/awesome-code-for-gamedev/README.md

 ## Objects

 * [skypjack/entt](https://github.com/skypjack/entt) (cpp) - Gaming meets modern C++ - a fast and reliable entity component system (ECS) and much more
 * [actor-framework/actor-framework](https://github.com/actor-framework/actor-framework) (cpp) - An Open Source Implementation of the Actor Model in C++
+* [Stiffstream/sobjectizer](https://github.com/Stiffstream/sobjectizer) (cpp) - An implementation of Actor, Publish-Subscribe, and CSP models in one rather small C++ framework.
+With performance, quality, and stability proved by years in the production.

 ## Saving/Loading Objects, Compositing Packets